lessthen3/BongoJam/README.md

 # BongoJam
-BongoJam is an open-source compiler + interpreter. (primarily intended for use in game engines)
+BongoJam is an open-source compiler + interpreter primarily intended for use in game engines

-BongoJam is statically typed, and uses manual memory management (no GC sorry not sorry)
+BongoJam is statically typed, and uses manual memory management (no GC, sorry not sorry)

 The syntax is an unholy amalgamation of Cpp and Python with a sprinkle of Rust, because I like Python and Rust

+Some might say BongoJam is severely unoptimized, however here at BongoJam we prefer to say it has blazingly fast compile times

-### Philosophy
+## Philosophy

-#### __Debugging should be easy.__
+### __Debugging should be easy.__

-My main priorites in order are:
+My priorites in order are:

 1. Debugging
 2. Readability
-3. Working with Teams
+3. Co-operation
 4. Performance

-Any runtime or compile-time error will always have an associated line number, so you will always know which statement, or byte-code instruction caused the error and at what line of code exactly in the stack-trace.
+Any runtime or compile-time error will always have an associated line number.
+So you will always know which statement or byte-code instruction caused the error, and the line of code that halted execution in the stack-trace.

 I'm planning on adding a profiler.

-### Building BongoJam for Yourself
+## Building BongoJam for Yourself

 If you want to build the compiler + runtime for yourself: